-Goodwill comprises goodwill arising from the Reorganization of the Partnership in 2007 and the acquisition of GSO in 2008.
+Goodwill comprises goodwill arising from the contribution and reorganization of the Partnership's predecessor entities in 2007 immediately prior to its IPO and the acquisition of GSO in 2008.

-The carrying value of goodwill was \$1.7 billion as of December 31, 2010 and December 31, 2009.
-Intangible assets and goodwill are reviewed for impairment at least annually, and more frequently if circumstances indicate impairment may have occurred.
-As of December 31, 2010 and December 31, 2009, the fair value of the Partnership's operating segments substantially exceeded their respective carrying values.
+The carrying value of goodwill was \$1.7 billion as of December 31, 2011 and December 31, 2010.
+Intangibles and goodwill are reviewed for impairment at least annually, or more frequently if circumstances indicate impairment may have occurred.
+As of December 31, 2011 and December 31, 2010, the fair value of the Partnership's operating segments substantially exceeded their respective carrying values.

 We test goodwill for impairment at the operating segment level (the same as our segments).
-Management has organized the firm into four operating segments.
+Management has organized the firm into five operating segments.
 All of the components in each segment have similar economic characteristics and management makes key operating decisions based on the performance of each segment.
 Therefore, we believe that operating segment is the appropriate reporting level for testing the impairment of goodwill.
 In determining fair value for each of our segments, we utilize a discounted cash flow methodology based on the adjusted cash flows from operations for each segment.
 We believe this method provides the best approximation of fair value.
 In calculating the discounted cash flows, we begin with the adjusted cash flows from operations of each segment.
-We then determine the most likely growth rate by operating segment for each of the next nine years and assume a terminal value by segment.
+We then determine the most likely growth rate by operating segment for each of the next four years and assume a terminal value by segment.
 We do not apply a control premium.
 The discounted cash flow analysis includes the Blackstone issued notes and borrowings under the revolving credit facility, if any, and includes an allocation of interest expense to each segment for the unused commitment fee on Blackstone's revolving credit facility.
 We use a discount rate that reflects the weighted average cost of capital adjusted for the risks inherent in the future cash flows.